dariopasquali/Wit.ai-Unity/README.md

     Execution Classes: Each Intent Class as an Execution Class with static methods that act on the game world to realize the user commands. (i.e. lights and LightsActuator)

 ###4. /Assets/Script/Processing
 	This folder contains the algorithm classes that control the comunication with Wit.ai	servers

+###5. /Assets/Script/HTTP
+	This folder contains the script that the realize the POST HTTP Request from the client to the Wit.ai servers